isgustavo/Isometric-ELSSLA/README.md

 # Isometric-ELSSLA

+*06/30/2018 Update

+This is a early repository for this project [ELSSLA](https://connect.unity.com/p/5ac64012090915001d7554b7)

-!This project was moved to a private repository!
+Since I moved this project to a private repository the source code and project was rebuilt.

+Gifs below represent this source code repository

 ![](https://github.com/isgustavo/Isometric-ELSSLA/blob/master/MainScene.gif)